robo-technical-group/pxt-arcade-vector-math/README.md

 - [X] See it in action at https://makecode.com/_EwLW7DcJuRKL
 - [ ] Add "icon.png" image (300x200) in the root folder
 - [ ] Add "- beta" to the GitHub project description if you are still iterating it.
-- [ ] Turn on your automated build on https://travis-ci.org
+- [X] Turn on your automated build on https://travis-ci.org (v.
+1.0.5)
 - [X] Use "pxt bump" to create a tagged release on GitHub
 - [ ] Get your package reviewed and approved https://arcade.makecode.com/packages/approval